-NAAJA commenced a Prisoner Support project in September 2009 and an Indigenous Throughcare Project in February 2010.
-Both are funded by the Commonwealth Attorney-General’s Department and are now known as NAAJA's Indigenous Throughcare Project.
+NAAJA commenced a Prisoner Support project in September 2009 and a Throughcare Project in February 2010.
+Both are now proudly funded by the Department of the Prime Minister and Cabinet and are now known as NAAJA’s Throughcare Project.

 We aim to reduce repeat offending by addressing the ‘throughcare’ needs of adults prisoners and juvenile detainees.
 Throughcare is defined as the coordinated provision of support to an offender, beginning with their initial contact with correctional services and continuing until the offender has successfully reintegrated to the community.

 We have two Prison-based throughcare workers based at Darwin Correctional Centre (DCC).
 They assist both adult prisoners at DCC, as well as juvenile detainees at the Don Dale Juvenile Detention Centre (Don Dale).

 - Assisting clients to develop post-release plans, in particular through the parole process.
 We start working with clients from the time of sentence to help start the process of thinking about the issues they will face upon their return to the community;

 - Prisoners can request to see our Prison-based throughcare workers for any reason – whether it be be a legal, health, counselling or family related.
 In these circumstances, our role is to refer clients to appropriate service providers in a timely way.

 - Specialist support to those most vulnerable.
 We recognise the particular vulnerabilities of female prisoners, young people, those with mental health issues or other forms of impairment, those with limited or no English language skills and those in custody who are isolated from family and connections to their home community.
 A large number of people in custody in Darwin are from the Tennant Creek, Alice Springs and Katherine regions.
 Our involvement is crucial in keeping our clients connected.